btcven/locha-mesh-chat/README.md

 ```
  react-native run-android
 ```
-for android verify that you have a device or emulator connected
+For android verify that you have a device or emulator connected.

 ## License